Get Ahead Before the Year Ends: The 10 Skills You’ll Need for 2026

 Summarise meetings, capture actions, and follow up clearly.

-Ask a colleague for feedback on how you show up in virtual meetings.
+Ask a colleague for feedback on your virtual presence.

 10. Decision-Making and Risk Awareness